FAQ:Opening and Saving Files

 How can I export to formats not listed in the Export Audio Dialog?

-The most flexible method to export to more formats is to choose (external program) in the Export Audio Dialog which opens the dialog for Audacity's command-line encoder.
+The most flexible method to export to more formats is to choose (external application) in the Export Audio Dialog which opens the dialog for Audacity's command-line encoder.
 Point your command to an encoder that supports the format you want to write to, which could be FFmpeg or some other encoder (for example, an alternative AAC or MP3 encoder).
 On Windows, the recommended EXE installer of FFmpeg includes an ffmpeg.exe which you can use for this purpose.
-On Mac OS X, you can download a standalone "ffmpeg" binary if you search online.
+On Mac, you can download a standalone "ffmpeg" binary if you search online.
 Please see formats supported by FFmpeg on the Audacity Wiki.

 Alternatively you can export to some additional formats supported by your build of FFmpeg by choosing Custom FFmpeg Export in the Export Audio Dialog.